edsu/json-intro/python.md

 ]
 ```

-and that conveniently happens to be JSON notation too.
+And that conveniently happens to be JSON notation too.
 That’s all JSON really
 is: a convenient way of describing data structures as combinations of
 (what in Python we would call) dictionaries and lists so they can be saved
 into files or transmitted over communications links (e.g. over the web or